 Attendance and effort are vital to success in this course.
 Class attendance keeps you well connected to the course, so that you know at all times what's going on, what are the most important points, etc., and gives you opportunities to ask questions and clear up confusions.
 Therefore, students are expected to be in attendance for every class session.
 However, everybody gets sick, has some emergency, needs to care for a friend or family member or similar stuff now and then.
 Therefore, all students will be allowed two excused absences, no documentation required.
 The third and fourth absences will be unexcused and after a fifth absence you will be dropped from the class.
+Missing only lecture, missing only lab, or missing both will all be considered an absence.
+Chronic tardiness or leaving lab early will also be considered an absence (arriving late or leaving early three times will be considered one absence).
 If you stop attending class and wish to avoid an "F" you must obtain an official drop form, have it signed, and take the completed form to the registrar's office before your fifth absence.
 See the current class schedule for the last day you can drop a class.